-- 37. Th Directors of Varsity have an excellent trading history at all of the highly successful licensed premises that they are associated with.
-The Applicant submits that it will manage the Venue during the ETP in the same professional and responsible manner. - 38.
-The Director in his policy entitled Public Interest Assessment Requirements and Application Procedures, has identified at risk groups as follows:

-"At risk groups" have been identified and may include; 'children & young people', 'aboriginal people and communities', 'people from regional, rural and remote communities', families, 'people in low socio-economic areas', 'mining communities', 'communities that experience high tourist numbers."
+- 36. The Directors of Varsity have an excellent trading history at all of the highly successful licensed premises that they are associated with.
+The Applicant submits that it will manage the Venue during the ETP in the same professional and responsible manner. - 37.
+The Director in his policy entitled Public Interest Assessment Requirements and Application Procedures, has identified at risk groups as follows: - "At risk groups" have been identified and may include; 'children & young people', 'aboriginal people and communities', 'people from regional, rural and remote communities', families, 'people in low socio-economic areas', 'mining communities', 'communities that experience high tourist numbers." - 38.
+Given the location of the Venue, it is reasonable to assume that due to the range of people attracted to the Locality, there will be persons who fall within one or more of these categories.

-- 39. Given the location of the Venue, it is reasonable to assume that due to the range of people attracted to the Locality, there will be persons who fall within one or more of these categories. - 40.
-The Drug and Alcohol Interagency Strategic Framework for Western Australia 2011 2015 identifies the following "at risk" groups and sub-communities.
-Based upon the Applicant's knowledge of the area and experience in the Hospitality industry and the patronage it receives at the Venue, it makes the following comments with respect to the "at risk" groups identified. - 41.
+- 39. The Drug and Alcohol Interagency Strategic Framework for Western Australia 2011 2015 identifies the following "at risk" groups and sub-communities.
+Based upon the Applicant's knowledge of the area and experience in the Hospitality industry and the patronage it receives at the Venue, it makes the following comments with respect to the "at risk" groups identified. - 40.
 Overall, the standard of the fit-out and manner of operations at the Venue indicate that it will be unlikely to attract a significant proportion of 'at risk' sectors of the community as noted in the following paragraphs: - (a) Young people: Based on its style of operations, proposed services and the demographics of the Locality, the Venue does not attract significant numbers of young people and expects this to remain unchanged, should the application be granted.

-As noted in paragraph 20 of these submissions, the median age of patrons attracted to the Varsity Venues is 35 years.
-With reference to the common ages of the Survey participants in Annexure G and the demographics in the Locality Submissions (Annexures F and G) the demand for the ETP is likely to be is likely to include a large contingent of more mature members of the community.
+As noted in paragraph 19 of these submissions, the median age of patrons attracted to the Varsity Venues is 35 years.
+With reference to the common ages of the Survey participants in Annexure H and the demographics in the Locality Submissions (Annexures G and H) the demand for the ETP is likely to be with more mature members of the community.